IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 fig
 ```

+!!! warning "Mesh visualization"
+    Note that although the mesh may be of high order and/or conforming, the
+    *visualization* of a mesh is always performed on the underlying first order
+    mesh, and therefore elements may look flat even if the problem is solved on
+    a curved mesh.

 ## Parametric entities and `meshgen`

 In the previous section we saw an example of how to import a mesh from a file,